carmengmz/circRNA/README.md

 ```
 > Rscript Annotate.R
 ```
-The output of this script is the counts table in a file called <b>circ_annotations.rds</b>
+As a result we will get the counts table in a file called <b>circ_annotations.rds</b>

 ### Machine Learning Classification using the normalized circRNA counts table